Updated for 2022 evaluation standards!

-- Compare the performance and development workflows for different microcontroller families
+- Compare the performance and development workflows for other architectures

 - Identify relevant information in a microcontroller datasheet.